Skip to main content

 • “The theme park setting, strange filter, and almost toylike character designs give the game a surreal, almost whimsical vibe, and Mara's attitude to most things definitely helps with that.”

-• “The color palettes and character design are so nostalgic and comforting, until the horror settles in more and things that are fun, whimsical, and charming become scary and hard to look at, especially as the story progresses.”
+• “The color palettes and character design are so nostalgic and comforting, until the horror settles in and things that are fun and whimsical become scary and hard to look at, especially as the story progresses.”

 • “Either way, the bad character design takes this game from a 9 to a 4.”